petrockblog/EmulationStation/THEMES.md

 	- Where on the component `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
 	- angle in degrees that the rating should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
-* `rotationOrigin` - type: NORMALIZED_PAIR.
+* `rotationOrigin` - type: NORMALIZED_PAIR. - default: `0.5 0.5`.
 	- Point around which the rating will be rotated.
-Defaults to `0.5 0.5`.
 * `filledPath` - type: PATH.
 	- Path to the "filled star" image.
 Image must be square (width equals height).
 * `unfilledPath` - type: PATH.